maheshvg2002/lumina-ai-library-api/ARCHITECTURE.md

 ## 6. Documented Assumptions
 The following assumptions were made during architecture and development:

 1. **Hardware Constraints & Model Selection:** The Docker Compose setup is configured to pull and run the `llama3` model via Ollama.
 This choice was made to ensure high-quality, nuanced text generation for book summaries and sentiment analysis.
 It is assumed the evaluation environment has sufficient resources (approx. 8GB+ RAM) to run this model locally.
-However, thanks to the abstracted architecture, this can be instantly swapped to a lighter model (such as `tinyllama`) in the `docker-compose.yml` if hardware limits arise during evaluation.
 2. **Storage:** Local volume mapping for book ingestion satisfies the "abstracted storage" requirement for this environment, prioritizing a seamless, one-command `docker-compose up` experience.
 3. **Review Policy Constraints:** A strict database constraint assumes a user cannot review a book they do not have a registered `borrow` record for, ensuring sentiment analysis is driven by actual readers.